Peppermint candy, peppermint tea, peppermint oil, and peppermint bark are all great reasons for growing your own peppermint.

 Peppermint loves lots of sunlight, but can also be grown in partial shade.
 Peppermint will grow 12 to 36 inches tall, but it can also be mowed regularly to keep it short.
 [And it smells amazing when you do!].
 Peppermint is easy to grow from cuttings, simply make sure there is a node somewhere on the stem, cover it with soil and keep it moist until new growth emerges.
 Then allow the soil to dry out between waterings.
 Because of its preference for moisture, peppermint and other mints will need to be irrigated regularly during our California summers.
 As rugged as this plant is, once it becomes established, it is pretty difficult to kill.
 They may start slowly, but then there’s no stopping them!

 Peppermint pests and diseases

 The same volatile oils that give peppermint it’s refreshing flavor also work to deter many common pests, including mosquitoes!
-Mint root borers and webspinning spider mites are the most common mint pests in the Bay Area.
+Mint root borers and webspinning spider mites are the most common mint pests in San Jose, California.
 Nematodes, cutworms, aphids, and grasshoppers may all take a bite out of your peppermint plants, but these pests are not normally much of a problem.
 Also, beneficial insects, such as the spider mite predator (Neoseiulus fallacis) will fight off more common pests without any effort on your part.
 All you have to do is avoid using broad spectrum pesticides.

 Young peppermint plants grow slowly, so competition from weeds can be a problem.
 Also, some fungal diseases, such as verticillium wilt, anthracnose, and leaf spot diseases may occur, especially on older plants.